ritvikindupuri/FSD_Security/documentation.md

     Var --> Score[Entropy Metric]
     Score --> Overlay[Heatmap Projector]
 ```
-*Figure 3: Agent Alpha CNN Processing Pipeline.
-This flow highlights the mathematical transformation from raw pixels to high-frequency noise activation maps, showing how the system filters out natural scene data to isolate adversarial artifacts.*
+*Figure 1: Agent Alpha CNN Processing Pipeline.
+The flowchart tracks the transformation of raw optical data into a high-frequency spectral activation map via mathematical convolution and statistical variance analysis.*

 ---

 ## 4.0 Agent Beta: Semantic Auditor (Gemini 2.5 Flash)
-Agent Beta provides the "Contextual Conscience" of the platform.
-While the CNN detects mathematical tampering, Gemini 2.5 Flash detects **Logical Incoherence**.
+Agent Beta provides **Situational Sanity Checks** by analyzing the contextual logic of the driving environment through deep multimodal reasoning.

-### 4.1 Multimodal Semantic Tokenization
+### 4.1 Multimodal Temporal Tokenization
-Gemini 2.5 Flash is configured as a **Live Multimodal Streamer**.
-It receives JPEG-compressed frames every 500ms.
-Its role is to compare the "Scene Graph" against known road laws and physics.

-*   **Logic Error Detection:** Gemini can identify objects that appear mathematically "clean" but are logically impossible.
-For example, if a road surface appears on top of a building, or if a stop sign is placed 20 feet in the air.
-*   **Adversarial Contextual Analysis:** It identifies "Contextual Hacks."
-A classic example is a "45 MPH" sign placed in a "Stop" zone.
-The CNN might see clean pixels, but Gemini's semantic engine will flag the **Logic Drift** because the sign's placement contradicts the environmental context.
+Gemini 2.5 Flash is configured as a high-bandwidth multimodal streamer.
+Unlike the CNN, which treats each frame as a static mathematical object, Agent Beta treats the vision stream as a **Temporal Sequence**.
+*   **Temporal Causality Auditing:** By analyzing frames across a sliding window, Gemini detects "Impossible State Changes."
+This includes detecting if an object's bounding box shifts by a distance that exceeds its current velocity vectors, or if environmental entities (like lane markers) exhibit non-physical flickering or overlapping.
+*   **Contextual Behavioral Auditing:** Gemini cross-references entities against the **AXON Security Protocol**, checking for environmental dissonance (e.g., a "Stop" sign detected in the middle of a high-speed highway lane).

+### 4.2 Telemetry and Logic Drift
+Gemini generates structured telemetry tokens via its **[AXON_UPDATE]** protocol.
+*   **Logic Drift Score:** This metric represents the delta between the "Observed World" and the "Physical Reality Model."
+High logic drift suggests that the perception stack is being fed a semantically coherent but physically impossible scenario (e.g., a deepfake overlay or a projection attack).
+*   **Threat Categorization:** Gemini categorizes threats into specific security domains (Manipulated Sign, vDoS Attack, or Sensor Blinding) based on the qualitative nature of the detection.

 ```mermaid
 graph TD